cpdata/meshmind/NEEDED_FOR_TESTING.md

   (`meshmind/_compat/pydantic.py`) that unlocks tests when Pydantic is unavailable.
 - Optional packages improve specific workflows (most now included via the extras above):
   - `numpy`, `scikit-learn`, and `rapidfuzz` accelerate similarity and lexical search (pure-Python fallbacks are bundled).
-  - `sentence-transformers`, `tiktoken`, and `mgclient` enable local embeddings, compression, and Memgraph connectivity.
+  - `sentence-transformers`, `tiktoken`, and `pymgclient` enable local embeddings, compression, and Memgraph connectivity.
   - `celery[redis]` activates scheduled maintenance with a Redis broker.
   - `fastapi` + `uvicorn[standard]` power the REST adapter when exercising HTTP APIs.
 - Optional drivers: install `neo4j` if exercising the Neo4j backend; SQLite support ships with the standard library.